Healthy meal planning

 - insulated lunch boxes with ice packs

 Try organizing your shopping list by category, such as vegetables and produce, dairy, and meats.
-Write your list in a portable notebook or using an app on your smartphone so you can bring it with you to the store.
+Write your list in a portable notebook or use an app on your smartphone so you can bring it with you to the store.
 Some apps will even make a shopping list for you based on the recipes you’ve chosen!

 Get familiar with your grocery store and learn the layout.
 Most items on a healthy grocery list will be found on the outer perimeters of the store.
-The aisles in the middle are generally reserved for processed, less healthy options like cookies, candies, and chips.
+The aisles in the middle are generally reserved for processed, less healthy options, like cookies, candies, and chips.
 Plus, once you learn the layout, you won’t waste any time searching for each item!

 Some stores also have delivery services that allow you to browse items and prices online, add them to your digital shopping cart, and place the order for delivery.
 If your biggest concern is finding time to get to the store, this solution may work for you.

-5. Prep ahead of time
+5. Prep ahead of

-The prepping possibilities are endless!
+The prepping possibilities are endless.
 It all comes down to what fits your schedule and style.
 Here are some suggestions:

 Cook a few meals at once